-Climate strongly influences the level and seasonal pattern of District water demands.
-Cal Water has analyzed the effect of climate and weather variability on both aspects of demand.22 Using this information, Cal Water has estimated the effect of alternative climate warming scenarios on future water demand.23 Table 4-9 summarizes the results of this analysis.
+Climate strongly influences District water demand, both in terms of its level and seasonal pattern.
+Cal Water has analyzed the effect of climate and weather variability on both aspects of demand.24 Using this information, Cal Water has estimated the effect of alternative climate warming scenarios on future water demand.25 Table 4-9 summarizes the results of this analysis.
 It shows that for plausible emission scenarios and corresponding temperature increases, climate change may, on average, increase future District demands by 2 to 3 percent compared to current climate conditions.
 Two points are worth noting.
 First, this is the average effect.
 There is significant variation about the mean.
 Second, this is a ceteris paribus, or all else equal, result.
 It assumes existing levels and types of landscaping.
 However, landscaping choices are partly a function of climate and as the climate changes, so too may these choices.
 It is reasonable to think households and businesses will adapt their landscaping as the climate warms.
 This adaptation may mitigate some of the expected demand increase shown in the table.